 - yard waste must not contain plastics, metal, and lumber

 - Large limbs/logs should be less than five feet long

 - Stumps should weigh less than 300 lbs

 Property owners who hire a business to do yard workIf the property owner cannot accompany workers to a brush site for yard waste disposal, they may use the Brush Site Consent Form.
 The form must be signed and completed by both the property owner and the company performing the services in order for the brush site to accept the material.
 Size and weight limits apply.
 Loads from multiple addresses will not be accepted.

-In addition to recycling, five city brush sites also offer regular mulch, free to city residents, along with a variety of other mulch products, and Soil-Builder, a soil amendment for sandy soils, are available to city residents through the City's brush sites.
+In addition to recycling, five city brush sites also offer free regular mulch to city residents along with a variety of other mulch products and Soil-Builder, a soil amendment for sandy soils, are available to city residents through the City's brush sites.
 Regular mulch may be picked up at any brush sites or may be delivered for a nominal fee.
 Soil Builder is available through delivery only.
 View the Mulch Order form for information on each mulch product, pricing and recommended application.

-Once you've gathered your recyclables, you can take them to one of the city's five official RecyclaMats/Brush Sites located throughout the city.
-Just separate and deposit your materials into clearly labeled bins.
+Once the recyclables have been gathered, they can be taken to one of the city's five official RecyclaMats/Brush Sites located throughout the city.
+Just separate and deposit the materials into clearly labeled bins.

 Please review details regarding Accepted Materials.
 St. Petersburg brush sites do not accept plastic trash or grocery bags, plastic dry cleaning or newspaper bags, plastic wrappers from water bottles, toilet paper, or paper towel packaging, flimsy plastic packaging, or Styrofoam.
 These items should be thrown away in the trash.